Extract from writings

 The Mulberry Diary below, was burnt and

 now looks a little like an animal skin.
-This dress was part of an installation
+This dress was part of an

-pages from old Mulberry diaries.
+with empty pages from old Mulberry diaries.